rustfoundation/foundation.rust-lang.org/grants/hardship-grants.md

 ### Summary

-**Purpose of award**: To support community members who are facing financial hardship.
+**Purpose of award**: To support active maintainers of the Rust Project who are facing financial hardship.

 **Award amount**: $500 to $1,500.